Here’s what you can do to protect yourself from the KRACK WiFi vulnerability

 Install the HTTPS Everywhere extension

+As mentioned above, you can mitigate risks by prioritizing encrypted internet traffic over unencrypted traffic.
 The EFF has released a neat browser extension called HTTPS Everywhere.
 If you’re using Google Chrome, Firefox or Opera, you should considering installing the extension.
 There’s no need to configure it, so anybody can do it.

 If a website offers unencrypted access (HTTP) and encrypted access (HTTPS), the extension automatically tells your browser to use the HTTPS version to encrypt your traffic.
 If a website still relies exclusively on HTTP, the extension can’t do anything about it.
 The extension is no use if a company has a poor implementation of HTTPS and your traffic isn’t really encrypted.
 But HTTPS Everywhere is better than nothing.